PanagiotisTheodorou/ThesisModelComparison/001_PreProcessing/_Instructions.md

   **Feature selection** is necessary because some columns are **mutually exclusive**.
 Removing redundant features will simplify the model and improve its generalization ability.

 - **Class Transformation:**
   The classes in the dataset currently include **both the class label and an identification number**.
-These identification numbers must be removed, and the class should be transformed into a more general and meaningful label.
-This will ensure the classes are consistent and ready for analysis.
+These identification numbers must be removed, and the class should be transformed into a more general and meaningful label, which is performed in the script 006_RedefineClasses.py